fetchai/fetchd/docs/docs/cli-introduction.md

 fetchcli config node https://rpc-agentworld.prod.fetch-ai.com:443
 ```

-Checkout the [Network Information](../networks/) page for more detailed information on the available test networks.
+Checkout the [Network Information](../networks/) page for more detailed information on the available networks.